 Do you have a nice surprise planned out this Valentine's?
 Or maybe you will be pleasantly surprised this year?
 Lots of people like pleasant surprises, whether it be a surprise party or a letter from your secret admirer.

 Researcher Read Montague, Ph.
-D., neuroscientist at Baylors Center for Theoretical Neuroscience, thought, together with many other scientists, that the neural reward pathways in the brain that connect the pleasure centers become especially active when we experience or do things we like.
-But it turned out that, when he tested this idea by means of brain scan experiments, these reward pathways respond more heavily to unexpected stimuli than to pleasant stimuli.
-In his research he tested, by means of fMRI (a scanner giving a detailed image of which brain areas are most active), how the brain reacted to surprising events.
+D., a neuroscientist at Baylor's Center for Theoretical Neuroscience thought that the neural reward pathways in the brain that connect the pleasure centres become especially active when we experience or do things we like.
+When he tested this idea by means of brain scan experiments, it turned out that these reward pathways respond more heavily to unexpected stimuli than to pleasant stimuli.
+In his research, he tested with an MRI (a scanner giving a detailed image of which brain areas are most active) how the brain reacted to surprising events.